abinit/abinit/doc/mkdocs-user-guide/abinit.md

 [[nspden]]=2, the second component is the density associated with spin-up electrons.
-When [[nspden]]=4, the second, third and fourth components correspond to the x, y and z projections of the local magnetization, in units of hbar/2 .
-Note that the meaning of the different components of the density differs for the density array (rhor) and for the different potential arrays (vxc ...), see section  6.6 .
+When [[nspden]]=4, the second, third and fourth components correspond to the x, y and z projections of the local magnetization, in units of hbar/2.
+Note that the meaning of the different components of the density differs for the density array (rhor) and for the different potential arrays (vxc...), see section  6.6.

 To identify the points in real space which correspond with the index "ir" above, consider the following.